qmi03/hpc-mpi-rma-report/src/contents/c1/index.typ

 critical role of barrier algorithms in synchronizing computational processes across different nodes.

-@objectives details the thesis objectives, which encompass a comprehensive exploration of high-performance computing concepts, including MPI-3 and C++11 threading technologies.
+@objectives details the project objectives, which encompass a comprehensive exploration of high-performance computing concepts, including MPI-3 and C++11 threading technologies.
 The research aims to investigate a hybrid programming model that combines the communication strengths of MPI with the synchronization